BarakXYZ/Unreal-Motions/README.md

 Navigate between editor tabs using customizable keyboard shortcuts just like you navigate browser tabs!<br>
 The plugin is designed to work alongside existing Unreal Engine shortcuts:
 - By default, the plugin uses `Ctrl + Shift + 0-9` to avoid conflicts with Unreal's built-in Viewport & BP Graph Editor Bookmark shortcuts (`Ctrl + 0-9`)
-- The plugin won't override any existing shortcuts by default, but I definitely recommend using the Blueprint Utility Widget I provide or manually changing the tab navigation to use Ctrl + 0-9 and moving Bookmarks to Ctrl + Shift + 0-9.
+- The plugin won't override any existing shortcuts by default, but I definitely recommend using the Editor Utility Widget I provide to change tab navigation to use Ctrl + 0-9 and accordingly to move Viewport & Graph Bookmarks to Ctrl + Shift + 0-9. **without doing this you won't be able to navigate smoothly between major tabs using ctrl + 0-9 :(**
 - The Tab shortcuts can be found in Edit -> Editor Preferences -> Keyboard Shortcuts:<br>
 Type in the search bar "Focus Tab" and you should see the custom tab commands you can customize.